Music Industry Awards: Voting procedure

 Before the yearly show, the nominees are assigned by a broad media jury.
 (Music) journalists from both popular and specialized magazines, newspapers, radio and television participate at a preceding voting procedure in which each journalist kan indicate his/her favourite candidates per category.
 For each category the four candidates with the highest number of annotations receive a definitive nomination.

 After the publication of the nominees, the broad public can bring out their votes for the majority of the categories.
 The winners of a limited number of categories are elected by professionals from the Flemish music sector.
 The Lifetime Achievement Award is chosen by the organizers of the MIA's.

+Recent winners

+A list of recent winners showing the most recent editions, with the most important categories: